-She has made solo appearances with orchestras including The Rochester Chamber Orchestra, The Acton-Concord Chamber Orchestra, Eastern Music Festival Symphony Orchestra, Penfield Symphony, and Greece Symphony Orchestra.
+She has made solo appearances with orchestras including The Massachusetts Symphony Orchestra, The Rochester Chamber Orchestra, The Acton-Concord Chamber Orchestra, Eastern Music Festival Symphony Orchestra, Penfield Symphony, and Greece Symphony Orchestra.
 Christine has premiered compositions by the reknowned composer David Evan Thomas, including "Chrysalis" and "Wonderful Wizard of Oz" for unaccompanied solo cello, "Waterways: A Rochester Triptych", and "From The Land of Song" (O Gwlad y Gan).
 She has premiered many compositions by Grace Choi including "Korean Folk Song."
 In addition, she has premiered Keane Southard's "Dove in the Ashgrove" and "Swansong."

 Christine has performed in many summer festivals including The Aspen Music Festival, Allegheny Music Festival, Interlochen Arts Camp, Saratoga Music Festival, The Quartet Program at Beaver Creek, Bravo!
 Colorado, The Quartet Program at Great Woods, Eastern Music Festival, Meadowmount, and Park City Music Festival.